 The key elements of the activities of the Centre over the next five years are:

-- carrying out a detailed training needs assessment for water quality monitoring in sub-Saharan Africa and the development of a training strategy to meet those needs;
+- Carrying out a detailed training needs assessment for water quality monitoring in sub-Saharan Africa and the development of a training strategy to meet those needs;

-- working closely with UN Environment Regional Offices and GEMS/Water National Focal Points to prepare capacity development strategies for the other world regions;
+- Working closely with UN Environment Regional Offices and GEMS/Water National Focal Points to prepare capacity development strategies for the other world regions;

-- development of training materials for face to face and on-line delivery in partnership with GEMS/Water Regional Hubs, focusing initially on the Latin American and Caribbean Regions together with the National Water Agency (ANA) in Brazil;
+- Development of training materials for face to face and on-line delivery in partnership with GEMS/Water Regional Hubs, focusing initially on the Latin American and Caribbean Regions together with the National Water Agency (ANA) in Brazil;

-- organisation and delivery of workshops and provision of expert advice on monitoring programme design and implementation in Africa and other world regions as required
+- Organisation and delivery of workshops and provision of expert advice on monitoring programme design and implementation in Africa and other world regions as required;

-- development of a suite of technical training courses on water quality monitoring and assessment available in a variety of delivery modes, with a particular focus on initial implementation in Africa and then to all regions on-line;
+- Development of a suite of technical training courses on water quality monitoring and assessment available in a variety of delivery modes, with a particular focus on initial implementation in Africa and then to all regions on-line;

-- tailor-made training and assistance in the Centre,
+- Tailor-made training and assistance in the Centre;

-- development of a “training the trainers” programme to be delivered globally in a blended learning format;
+- Development of a “training the trainers” programme to be delivered globally in a blended learning format;

-- updating and production of appropriate guidebooks and handbooks to accompany training courses.
+- Updating and production of appropriate guidebooks and handbooks to accompany training courses.